What Is SMART?

 Benefits of SMART for Mesothelioma

-A 2017 study concluded that SMART involving the EPP procedures on pleural mesothelioma patients showed promising results.
-Experts have found that radiation therapy before EPP helps contain the tumor.
-Previous studies showed that administering radiation to patients after the extrapleural removal did not have any effect on the survival outcome to patients with mesothelioma.
-But administering radiation therapy before surgery using focused radiation is easier on the immune system.
-It also reduces the chances of recurrence after surgery, giving the patient a chance at longer survival.
+A 2017 study concluded that SMART on pleural mesothelioma patients showed promising results.
+Experts found that radiation therapy before an EPP helps contain the tumor.
+Previous studies showed that administering radiation to patients after an EPP did not have any effect on the survival outcome of patients with mesothelioma.

 Current and Ongoing Research Into SMART

-The study conducted at Toronto General Hospital concluded that the SMART approach to pleural mesothelioma treatment resulted in a 3-year survival rate of 84% for patients whose cancer was made up of epithelioid cells.
+One study conducted at Toronto General Hospital concluded that the SMART approach to pleural mesothelioma treatment resulted in a 3-year survival rate of 84% for patients whose cancer was made up of epithelioid cells.

-Epithelioid mesothelioma develops in the epithelial cells, which are tissues that line cavities, compose the glands and cover the body.
-Patients with epithelioid mesothelioma affecting experienced stronger results from SMART than those with biphasic (mixed) mesothelioma — a more aggressive cell type — as those patients only saw a 13% survival increase.
+Patients with epithelioid mesothelioma experienced stronger results from SMART than those with biphasic (mixed) mesothelioma — a more aggressive cell type — as those patients only saw a 13% survival increase.